aviate-labs/candb-benchmarks/README.md

 **NOTE**: Skips any tests for which the benchmark file already exists!

 ## Files
+See [./BENCHMARKING.md](./BENCHMARKING.md) to match each csv file and plot with its respective benchmark requirement.

 | Name | Filename | Update/Query/Scan |
 |------|----------|-----|